 - Pay all licensing and application fees.

-- Submit before deadline (the 20th of each month).
+- Submit before the deadline (the 20th of each month).

 These requirements set forth by the Tennessee contractors licensing board relate to almost any other state’s requirements.
 The difference between Tennessee and other states is how they divide up and classify different types of contractor work and the licenses required to perform that work.